 Once your cannabutter is ready, you're going to need something to store it in.
 A glass bowl with a lid should be your weapon of choice.
 You are going to need to filter out any unwanted plant material from your butter.
 That's where cheesecloth comes in.
 Pour your cannabutter through the cheesecloth, and be careful not to spill any.
 Once you're done, you're going to squeeze the cheesecloth containing your leftover cannabis, ringing out all the remaining butter into your glass bowl.
 Toss your leftover plant material, cover your bowl and place it in the fridge over night.

 The next day, you will find that the water used in your recipe has separated from the rest of the butter.
 Pour out the water and leave your butter out for a bit, just to soften it up.
 Now you're free to go crazy in the kitchen.
 Cannabutter can be used with sweets, pastas and just about anything you can think of.
-Eating cannabis can pack a punch, so always be smart, stay safe and never bite off more than you can chew…literally.Posted: Monday, May 8th, 4:19am a year ago
+Eating cannabis can pack a punch, so always be smart, stay safe and never bite off more than you can chew…literally.Posted: Monday, May 8th, 4:19am 2 years ago

 Cory Hughes is a former police officer turned cannabis cultivator and writer.
 After years of being on the wrong side of the law, Cory decided to hang up his badge and gun and move into an industry that truly has the potential of bringing people together.
 He has been an active part of the Colorado cannabis culture and has worked as a horticulturist in dozens of licensed grow operations.
 Cory now looks to share his knowledge of cultivation and horticulture with the world.